NCHUNKE-TEMBOH/Administrative-Health-Record-Management-System/docs/IMPLEMENTATION_SUMMARY.md

-# Hospital Management System - Implementation Summary
+# Health Record Management System - Implementation Summary

 ## 🎯 **MISSION ACCOMPLISHED**

-The Hospital Management System has been successfully enhanced with a comprehensive home page and fully functional role-based dashboards.
+The Health Record Management System has been successfully enhanced with a comprehensive home page and fully functional role-based dashboards.
 All critical issues have been identified and resolved, creating a professional, working healthcare management platform.

 ---